 B.A. in Psychology and Philosophy, Carnegie Mellon University

-Dr. Porcelli has taught a number of courses including Biopsychology, Introductory Psychology, the Psychology of Learning, and Research Methods.
-As he extends his coursework at Marquette he intends to develop additional undergraduate and graduate level courses along his stated areas of interest.
+Dr. Porcelli has taught a number of courses including Biopsychology, Research Methods, Advanced Graduate Statistics, Introductory Psychology, and the Psychology of Learning.
+As he extends his coursework at Marquette he intends to develop additional undergraduate and graduate level courses along his stated areas of interest (e.g., stress and decision-making).

 Dr. Porcelli’s research utilizes a combination of behavioral, psychophysiological, and neuroimaging methodologies to examine the influence of stress exposure on decision making, reward processing, and memory in humans.
 He will be extending this line of research at Marquette with a particular focus on the neural correlates stress-related modulation of risk-taking, the role of stress in the development and expression of habitual behaviors, the manner in which acutely stressful states transition into states of chronic stress over time (as in post-traumatic stress disorder), and how exposure to stress may be related to development of (or relapse in) drug addiction.
 His long-term objectives involve moving towards a solid scientific understanding of the foundations of the relationship between stress, physiology, and behavior while also developing techniques that can be used to intervene to mediate the negative effects of stress exposure (or promote its positive effects).